How do I become a member of the Trojan Marching Band?

 How much does membership in the Trojan Marching Band cost?

-Your only expense for joining the band is the spirit pack, which you will purchase during band camp your freshmen year.
+Your only expense for joining the band is the Spirit Pack, which you will purchase during Band Camp your freshmen year.
 It will be about $65 and includes a red gig bag, TMB hat, long sleeve basketball shirt, and two short sleeve TMB gig shirts.
 You will also need a pair of plain, completely black marching shoes and sunglasses.
-The TMB has in the past received free unglasses from NIKE and Oakley.
+The TMB has in the past received free sunglasses from NIKE and Oakley.

 How much time does the Trojan Marching Band require?

 ■ Membership in the TMB requires a minimum commitment of 8 hours per week, plus 4-8 hours on Saturdays.

 ■ Rehearsals during the football season take place Tuesdays, Thursdays, and Fridays on Cromwell Field from 3:45 pm to 5:45 pm and from 7 am to 11am on Saturdays (Saturday rehearsals may change depending upon the game time).

 ■ Percussion and Silks have an additional rehearsal on Tuesdays from 7 pm to 11 and 9:30 pm respectively.
 Normally, the drumline will also stay after the full band rehearsal on Friday until 8:00 pm for extra rehearsal as well.
 There is NO extra Silk practice on Friday evenings.